 See for yourself why the Peru Inca Trail to Machu Picchu is the most popular hiking trail in the Andes!
+This is a once in a lifetime experience.
 You’ll enjoy spellbinding mountain scenery, unforgettable Inca sites, abundant orchids and hummingbirds.
 We spend four full days walking to Machu Picchu, and a fifth day exploring in the famous ruins themselves.
 After more than 25 years operating this route, we know how important it is to give you adequate time to enjoy the sights at a comfortable pace.
 Stroll down the Royal Road into the famous Lost City of the Incas!

 Single supplement; $150 us.
 3 nights in single tent, 1-night single room in Aguas Calientes.